Samana, India: Places to visit

-It is a charitable center and home for mentally retarded, handicapped and elderly helpless people.
+It is a charitable center and home for intellectually disabled, handicapped and elderly helpless people.
 It was started by Hari Chand.
 It is being operated by the blessings of respected Hari Chand and handling by committee of reputed people of Samana.
 It is managed by Sh.
 Inderjit Dawar for more than a period of 51 years as a successor of Hari chand without accepting any serving fees of his duty.
 It is run by the donations from generous people of local town, adjacent villages and abroad.